leahecole/amma_cal/NOTES.md

 Three number keys for dicts - I never see it at 2 when there's two squares.
 Removing the increment.
 I also removed an unused "track_square" function.
 JK the increment is needed.
 Removed old function about displaying blanket
 I rewrote the function - next, look at color distribution within rows/columns - what if 2/3 of the colors in adjacent squares are the same?
 How to handle?

+Should I make a shuffle function?

+Is it worth using a priority queue to decide on colors?
+Determine priority by:
+* colors that have been used less
+* colors that are not the surrounding colors

+Consider also an algorithm that first does all of the round 1s, then the round 2s, then the round 3s

+June 25, 2023
+^ the loop algorithm is implemented.
+It definitely indexerrors more than the other but oh well.
+Let's expand to have it be aware of squares around it.
+Consider a square with coordinates (row, col).
+It needs to look at (row-1, col) and (row, col-1). it cannot look ahead of itself.
+So, let's remove those from its choices.
+Unfortunately we will have to do some math to figure out what index of the list it will be. let's make a helper function. omg I used 1 based indexing for the coordinates.
+Whatever.

+Things are going well!
+Except, I figured out that you can end up with duplicates for SAGA squares when you change the middle square color after the fact!
+Yikes!